Northeastern University Logo

 About the Opportunity

-Job Summary: The Director of Major Gifts, College of Science (COS), is the content specialist responsible for building and executing COS’s fund-raising strategy.
+The Senior Director of Major Gifts, College of Science (COS), is the content specialist responsible for building and executing COS’s fund-raising strategy.

 They discover, build, and manage a portfolio of 100 + prospective donors who exhibit considerable promise for evolving to major gift capacity over time and whose philanthropic priorities match the education and research programs at COS.
 They solicit gifts in the $100K-$1M+ range.
 They identify key regions nationally for cultivating and soliciting prospective donors.